 The Go-Giver, by Bob Burg, and John David Mann

 The second of the three parables.
-This one was far better written than Who Moved My Cheese?, with a relatively engaging tale of a young man who learns business secrets from a master.
+This one was far better written than Who Moved My Cheese?, with an engaging tale of a young man who learns business secrets from a master.
 The idea is about being more unselfish in business; generally, people who try to make other people successful, and think about what is important to other people, wind up with tremendous influence.
-I suspect this (as most business parables are) was written for a male audience, because many women wind up guilty of the opposite: putting other people’s interests first to the detriment of their own.
-But still, a fun read as these things go.
+I suspect this (as most business parables are) was written for a male audience, because plenty of women wind up guilty of the opposite: putting other people’s interests first to the detriment of their own.
+But still, a fun read for this genre.

 That’s Not How We Do It Here!, by John Kotter, and Holger Rathgeber